Animal Management Act

 Pets are a wonderful addition to any family; however it is important to understand your responsibilities as a pet owner.
 Mount Isa City Council is a proud supporter of responsible pet ownership.

 In 2008, the Queensland Government introduced the Animal Management (Cats and Dogs) Act 2008.
 The aim of this new Act is to establish a consistent approach to animal management in Queensland though mandatory identification and registration of animals.
 The Act promotes the responsible ownership of cats and dogs and provides the effective management of “regulated” dogs.

 Cat and dog registrations are designed to promote responsible pet ownership.

 Cat and dog registration also provides safety and security to your pet, you and the community.

-Registration of cants and dogs helps Council reunite you and your pet should you be separated.
+Registration of cats and dogs helps Council reunite you and your pet should you be separated.